 “Our constituents are increasingly concerned about the welfare of animals used in federally-funded research and strongly support research animal adoption” https://t.co/YsjkiEMPwU

 — 8News WRIC Richmond (@8NEWS) August 1, 2018

 Rep. Paulsen and Boyle’s letter was co-signed by a bipartisan coalition of influential lawmakers including (in alphabetical order) Mike Bishop (D-MI), Earl Blumenauer (D-OR), Lisa Blunt-Rochester (D-DE), Vern Buchanan (R-FL), Ken Calvert (R-CA), Tony Cardenas (D-CA), Yvette Clarke (D-NY), Wm.
 Lacy Clay (D-MO), Ryan Costello (R-PA), Daniel M. Donovan, Jr. (R-NY), Matt Gaetz (R-FL), Gene Green (D-TX), Raul M. Grijalva (D-AZ), Marcy Kaptur (D-OH), Derek Kilmer (D-WA), John Lewis (D-GA), Ted Lieu (D-CA), Alex Mooney (R-WV), Donald Norcross (D-NJ), Jimmy Panetta (D-CA), Lucille Roybal-Allard (D-CA), Carol Shea-Porter (D-NH), Dina Titus (D-NV), Dave Trott (R-MI), Fred Upton (R-MI) and Debbie Wasserman Schultz (D-FL).

-Tell Congress to retire lab animals at the end of government experiments!
+Tell Congress and federal agencies to retire lab animals at the end of government experiments!